Keeping Tails Wagging: How to care for dogs in winter

 -

-Warm, Dry Beds: Elevate beds off cold tiles/concrete.
+Warm, Dry Beds: Elevate beds off cold tiles or concrete.
 Add thermal blankets or self-warming mats.
-Avoid outdoor kennels unless fully weatherproof.
+Avoid outdoor kennels unless they are fully weatherproof.

 -